Alkalising skincare: what it all means

 One of the reasons our products alkalise the skin cells is because they contain natural alkalising salts.
 These help promote and protect the natural defences of the skin because most microorganisms cannot survive in these high salt concentrations.

 The connective tissue of our skin is what keeps our skin looking supple and smooth.
 Proteins in the connective tissue such as collagen are at their strongest when their pH’s is close to 7.4.
 It keeps them stronger for longer.
 When we make drastic changes to pH it causes proteins to bend out of shape irreversibly, and once this happens the proteins are only replaced when the whole layer of cells is.

 At a pH of 7.4 there is a higher concentration of both H+ and OH- ions, which allows proteins like collagen to form more hydrogen bonds which boosts their strength.

 Alkalising The Skin Reduces Dehydration

 As mentioned above, when you balance the skin’s pH, you allow the connective tissue to function better.
 One of the improved functions is keeping the skin more hydrated.
 This is because it improves cell to cell adhesion, which boosts the functionality of the excretory glands in the skin.
 This improved cell to cell adhesion helps the skin maintain it’s moisture.

-but what about the acidic mantle i've head so much about?
+What about the acidic mantle I've head so much about?